-Beyond the actual physical consequences of being without a gas detector, there are business or industry consequences as well.
+Beyond the actual physical consequences of being without a portable gas detector, there are business or industry consequences as well.
 In any workplace, the health and safety of the occupants is the responsibility of the business.
 As such, there are regulations in place that mean consequences for companies that don’t comply.

 According to industry best practices and regulations, gas detectors are required by law.
 OSHA has placed rules regarding the way companies must function to ensure the safety of their employees.
 In order to appease these governing bodies and avoid penalties, it is important to make sure that your company’s gas detectors are up to code.

 This not only involves the installation of these gas detectors, but the inspection and upkeep of them as well.
 Maintenance of these devices is incredibly important, as they can be rendered dysfunctional as a result of dirt and debris build-up.

 The best and easiest way to inspect your device without having to call in a professional is through the “bump test.”
 This test involves exposing the gas detector to gas that it should be able to detect, without having to cause a gas leak in the building.
 This can be done by utilising an aerosol can of gas, or other methods.
 If the detector responds, you will know that it is functioning properly.